-The 169.254.169.254 endpoint can be reached by an EC2 instance locally during runtime.
-The address provides all sorts of meta data which helps to operate, audit, maintain an instance during its life time.
+The 169.254.169.254 endpoint can be accessed by an EC2 instance locally during runtime.
+This address provides various types of metadata that assist in operating, auditing, and maintaining an instance throughout its lifetime.

-The pseudo address can be reached locally only (on the instance):
+The pseudo address can be reached locally on the instance via:

 http://169.254.169.254/latest/meta-data/